panda1643/2D-Drawing-Application/README.md

 - Shapes can be filled with different colors
 - Gradient with secondary color is implemented
 - Preview while holding mouse button

+Note - For Code files, go to Java2DDrawingApplication > src.